-If the individual is purchasing the full period or part of the period by lump sum payment, send all information to Teachers Pension with copies of their file.
+If the individual is purchasing the full period or part of the period by lump sum payment, issue the tax certificate as receipt for the cheque this is on page 70 of the appendix.
+Send all information to Teachers Pension with copies of their file.
 At the same time confirm this with the individual.